Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 Fact 2: While Hickey Claims To Just Hate Zionism He Also Peddles In Just About Every Antisemitism Trope Out There

-Before coming to the attention of the Jewish world as the pin-up Western radical leftist anti-Semite in anti-Zionist clothing, Hickey appears to have made a living sharing these comedic videos which - long before this controversy - focused disproportionately on Israel and Jews.
+Before coming to the attention of the Jewish world as the pin-up Western radical leftist anti-Semite in anti-Zionist clothing (David Lange of Israelycool first did the public service of pointing out the danger and toxicity of Hickey’s propagandising Jew hatred), Hickey appears to have made a living sharing these comedic videos which - long before this controversy, long before he began urging Iran to not let up in their missile strikes about Israel - focused disproportionately on Israel and Jews.

 In one particularly repugnant piece - entitled Hitler’s Arse - Hickey’s crass Jewish caricature explains that he has made a documentary on the niche topic of Hitler’s arse (backside):